awslabs/aws-service-catalog-products/governance-at-scale-account-factory/govcloud-account-onboard-puppet-bootstrap/v1/README.md

-# account-bootstrap-shared-org-bootstrap
+# govcloud-account-onboard-puppet-bootstrap
 # Description
-IAM Role needed to use AWS Organizations to bootstrap AWS Accounts.
+The IAM role that **govcloud-account-onboard** requires in order to bootstrap a new GovCloud account as a spoke of the GovCloud Service Catalog Puppet account

+## Usage
+This product is intended to be used as part of the GovCloud account creation process.
+It must be provisioned in the GovCloud Service Catalog Puppet account

 ## Parameters
 The list of parameters for this template:

-### ServiceCatalogToolsAccountId
+### OrganizationRootAccountId
-Type: String
+*Type:* String
-Description: The account id you will be installing AWS Service Catalog Factory into
+*Description:* The account ID of the Organization root in GovCloud
 ### OrganizationAccountAccessRole
-Type: String
+*Type:* String
-Default: OrganizationAccountAccessRole
+*Default:* OrganizationAccountAccessRole
-Description: Name of the IAM role used to access cross accounts for AWS Orgs usage
+*Description:* Name of the IAM role used to access cross accounts for AWS Organizations usage
-### GovernanceAtScaleAccountFactoryIAMRolePath
-Type: String
-Description: The path to use for IAM roles in this template
-### GovernanceAtScaleAccountFactoryAccountBootstrapSharedBootstrapperOrgIAMRoleName
+### AccountOnboardPuppetRoleName
-Type: String
+*Type:* String
-Description: The name to use for IAM role that will be used to list accounts for bootstrapping purposes
+*Description:* The name to use for IAM role that will be used to bootstrap an account

 ## Resources
 The list of resources this template creates:

-### AssumableRoleInRootAccount
+### AssumableRoleInPuppetAccount
-Type: AWS::IAM::Role
+*Type:* AWS::IAM::Role
-Description: IAM Role needed by the account vending machine so it can bootstrap accounts
+*Description:* IAM Role needed by GovCloud account onboarding to bootstrap Puppet

 ## Outputs
 The list of outputs this template exposes:

-### AssumableRoleArnInRootAccountForBootstrapping
+### AssumableRoleArnInPuppetAccountForBootstrapping
-Description: The ARN for your Assumable role in root account
+*Description:* The ARN for your assumable role in the Puppet account